egomobile/node-nats/README.md

 };
 ```

-This example shows, how send / publish a `foo_subject` event from another client later, e.g.:
+This example shows, how to send / publish a `foo_subject` event from another client later, e.g.:

 ```typescript
 import { NatsPublisher } from "@egomobile/nats";